GatewayChecker/common/README.md

 Add a method getSGLN to get a SGLN from a GS1
 Moved GTIN_DTO from ndc project to common.

+2.5.1
+12/19/21
+Added method getGS1FromCompanyCode

+2.6.1
+2/20/22
+Added Sgln class to convert an SGLN to a GLN
+Added method makeGTINFromDrugID in GTIN class.

+2.7.2
+3/26/22
+Made UTF-8 the explicit coding when reading the xml document int the XMLDocumentReader class

+2.8.2
+4/30/22
+Add Sscc class for extractor. fixed issue with serial number where the indicator digit was included.
+Added TestSscc class to test the indicator digit issue.
 ---------------------------------------------
 Where to update the common package version for a new release. pom.xml